w3c/a11y-request/.github/ISSUE_TEMPLATE/request-review-for-a-spec-in-cr.md

 name: Request review for a spec in CR
 about: If your spec is already in CR, use this form.
 title: Document_name 2021-mm-dd > 2021-mm-dd
-labels: CR, REVIEW REQUESTED, pending
+labels: CR, pending, REVIEW REQUESTED
 assignees: ''

 ---